 To connect to an on-premises Exchange server, the user operating the program needs to have certain management roles assigned.
 If any required role is missing, the program will help you assign them.
 To establish a connection with source Office 365 (Microsoft 365) tenant, CodeTwo Exchange Migration is registered in that tenant’s Azure Active Directory.
 The registration can be performed automatically by the program (which is perfectly safe, as the program authenticates with your Office 365 tenant using OAuth 2.0 tokens), or you can decide to register the program by yourself (learn more).

 During IMAP migrations, CodeTwo Exchange Migration reads data from email folders in source email accounts using the IMAP protocol, and then copies these folders and their contents to mailboxes on the target Exchange server.

 It is necessary to have mailboxes prepared in the target environment prior to migration.
 If they are missing, you can automatically create them directly in the program.
 CodeTwo Exchange Migration can also automatically match source mailboxes with their target counterparts.

 For more details on how the program works, see this article.

-- Are migrations from G Suite, Zimbra and other non-Exchange platforms supported?
+- Are migrations from Google Workspace, Zimbra and other non-Exchange platforms supported?

-Yes, CodeTwo Exchange Migration supports migrations of emails from those and other servers, e.g. IBM Notes (formerly Lotus Notes), Zarafa or Kerio Connect via the IMAP protocol.
+Yes, CodeTwo Exchange Migration supports migrations of emails from those and other servers, e.g. HCL Notes (formerly IBM Notes and Lotus Notes), Google Workspace (formerly G Suite), Zarafa or Kerio Connect via the IMAP protocol.
 Compared to IMAP migration tools provided by Microsoft, CodeTwo Exchange Migration gives you control over many more aspects of the process.
 For further details, see this page.